QIB-Sheffield/MDR/README.md

 3) the global variable CORRESPONDANCE (line 1227) is a dictionary that has as key values the different acquisition mechanisms (the strings found in the variable POOL_OF_SEQUENCES (line 1216))

-   and for each key CORRESPONDANCE contains a list of three integers+-- the first shows the number of folder that corresponds to the data of the acquired sequence
+   and for each key CORRESPONDANCE contains a list of three integers.
+                                                                    +-- the first shows the number of folder that corresponds to the data of the acquired sequence
                                                                     |   (i.e. the current implementation follows the convention: T1 -> 19, DTI -> 31, DCE -> 39)
                                                                     |
                                                                     +-- the second shows the number of files for each acquired sequence